Let me ask you something straight up.

 If you’re thinking “I’ll do a 10k run” as your hard thing and you haven’t run in three years, that’s not your hard thing — that’s a trap.
 Your hard thing should be the smallest version of that challenge that still requires effort.
 A 10-minute walk.
 Five pushups.
 One healthy meal.
 One honest conversation.

+Progress over perfection — always.
+Small wins compound over time.
 Small isn’t weak.
 Small is sustainable.
-And sustainable is how you actually win.
+And sustainable is how you actually build grit that lasts.

 Step 3 — Do It Before You Have Time to Think About It